MultiTenancyServer/MultiTenancyServer/README.md

                 // Add custom request parser.
                 .AddMyCustomParser();
         })
-        // Use in memory tenant store for testing (MultiTenancyServer.Stores) .AddInMemoryStore(new Tenant[]
+        // Use in memory tenant store for development (MultiTenancyServer.Stores) .AddInMemoryStore(new Tenant[]
         {
             new Tenant()